Bootloader unlocking: History

 When Motorola released a bootloader unlocking tool for the Droid Razr, Verizon removed the tool from their models.

 In 2011, Sony Ericsson released an online bootloader unlocking tool.
 Sony requires the IMEI number to be filled in on their website.
 For the Asus Transformer Prime TF201, Asus has released a special bootloader unlock tool.

 In 2012, Motorola released a limited tool for unlocking bootloaders.
-They require accepting terms and conditions and creating an account before the bootloader can be unlocked for a Moto G.
+They require accepting terms and conditions and creating an account before the bootloader can be unlocked for your Motorola device.

+A 2012 article by The Verge called the unlockable bootloaders a 'broken promise' and called for a fix.

 HTC phones have an additional layer of lock called "S-OFF/S-ON".